 The development of surface habitation structures and the development of Kana'a neckbanded pottery defines Pueblo I (Cordell 1982:66-67).
 Site locations are primarily in upland settings, away from floodplains and river bottoms (Weaver 1978:37).
-Clusters of room blocks appear during this period, though the use of pit structures continues.
+Clusters of roomblocks appear during this period, though the use of pit structures continues.

-The Pueblo II period is a time of both an increase in population (reflected in the number of sites) and an increased diversity in site types and settings.
+The Pueblo II period is a time of both increasing population (reflected in the number of sites) and increasing diversity in site types and settings.
 This period represents the greatest extent of the Anasazi across the landscape (Cordell 1982:66-67).

-Interaction between the local population of the valley of the South Fork of the Puerco River and the elements of the Chaco phenomenon occurred during the Pueblo II period.
-Construction of the Chacoan outlier known as Fort Wingate Ruin (LA 2690, NMQ 29122) occurred during the late Pueblo II period (Peckham 1958:161-163).
+The local population of the valley of the South Fork of the Puerco River interacted with elements of the Chaco phenomenon during the Pueblo II period.
+The Chacoan outlier known as Fort Wingate Ruin (LA 2690/NMQ122) was constructed during the late Pueblo II period (Peckham 1958:161-163).
 This site may have been built over an existing Pueblo I structure (Peckham 1958:163), presumably as part of the Chacoan expansion taking place within the San Juan Basin at that time (Vivian 1990).
-The substance of this interaction between the local population and the Chacoan phenomenon is open to conjecture (Toll 1985; Sebastian 1988; and Vivian 1990).
+The substance of this interaction between the local population and the Chacoan phenomenon is open to conjecture (Toll 1985; Sebastian 1988; Vivian 1990).

-The Pueblo III period is said to extend from A.D.
+The Pueblo III period, characterized by fewer but larger sites, is estimated to extend from A.D.
 1100 to 1300.
-This period is characterized by fewer but larger sites.
 This population aggregation may be tied to political centralization.
-Pueblo III sites consist of large room blocks, with great kivas, interior kivas, and satellite communities (Gumerman and Olsen 1968:122-124; Weaver 1978:38-39; Cordell 1982:69-73; Anderson and Gilpin 1983; Eschman 1983:383-384).
+Pueblo III sites consist of large roomblocks with great kivas, interior kivas, and satellite communities (Gummerman and Olsen 1968:122-124; Weaver 1978:38-39; Cordell 1982:69-73; Anderson and Gilpin 1983; Eschman 1983:383-384).

-Previous archaeological work in west-central New Mexico shows a differentiation in ceramic affiliation taking place during the Pueblo III period (Acklen 1982; Lang 1983).
-Areas peripheral to the southern and southwestern portions of the San Juan Basin appear to be tied ceramically to different cultural areas over time (Nelson and Cordell 1982; Lang 1983; Scheick 1983).
-It is suggested this change in affiliation was connected with the regional abandonment of the area after A.D.
+Previous archaeological work in west-central New Mexico shows a differentiation in ceramic affiliation taking place during the Pueblo III period (Acklen 1982; Lang 1982).
+Areas peripheral to the southern and southwestern portions of the San Juan Basin appear to be tied ceramically to different cultural areas over time (Nelson and Cordell 1982; Lang 1982; Scheick 1983).
+It is suggested that this change in affiliation was connected with the regional abandonment of the area after A.D.
 1300 (Weaver 1978:38; Nelson and Cordell 1982:983).
 The Puerco River Valley appears to remain within the Chacoan cultural sphere until A.D.
 1300.
 In contrast, sites maintained into the A.D.
-1300-1350 period tend to exhibit connections with the population centers at Manuelito Canyon to the west (Nelson and Cordell 1982:983).
+1300 to 1350 period tend to exhibit connections with the population centers at Manuelito Canyon to the west (Nelson and Cordell 1982:983).